greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-restoring-coordinator-mirroring-after-a-recovery.html.md

     Where the `-d` option specifies the data directory of the host you are activating.

+    >**NOTE**
+    >Before running `gpactivatestandby`, be sure to run `gpstate -f` to confirm that the standby coordinator is synchronized with the current coordinator node.
+If synchronized, the final line of the `gpstate -f` output will look similar to this: `20230607:06:50:06:004205 gpstate:test1-m:gpadmin-[INFO]:--Sync state: sync`

 3. After the utility completes, run `gpstate` with the `-b` option to display a summary of the system status:

     ```